Maoliworld

 Aloha mai kakou,

 Movement for Aloha No Ka 'Aina came to the UH Manoa campus last semester.
 The idea is to bring the principles held by MANA to campus and revitalize student resistance on the campus.
-Networking and organizing with other groups archapelago wide is important to us, we also feel as students that it is our kuleana to address and fight the university's collaboration in the occupation of Hawai'i and their role in the poisoning of our 'Aina through such things as the biotech industry an… Continue
+Networking and organizing with other groups archapelago wide is important to us, we also feel as students that it is our kuleana to address and fight the university's collaboration in the occupation of Hawai'i and their role in the poisoning of our 'Aina through such things as the biotech… Continue

 Posted on March 30, 2009 at 2:00pm — 2 Comments